cksystemsteaching/selfie/manuscript/encoding.md

 The code in `selfie.c` that [identifies characters other than letters and digits](http://github.com/cksystemsteaching/selfie/blob/2067b468a2ce5df91afb9e9b3a476be85fefe95a/selfie.c#L124-L147) is another example which shows how character literals are used.
 Take `'{'` as an example.
 If we were to replace `'{'` with `123` the semantics of the code would not change because 123 is the ASCII code of `{`.
 In other words, `'{'` stands for `123`, that is, `'{'` is really just a human-readable version of the ASCII code of `{`.

 The code in `selfie.c` that [recognizes a character literal](http://github.com/cksystemsteaching/selfie/blob/38cf8f87dd0e0ae12216ddb6b368f2ed3a35e55e/selfie.c#L1981-L2005) in source code, after reading a single quote outside of a comment, reads the next character and then stores the ASCII code of that character.
 It then looks for the second single quote and, if it is there, returns the ASCII code.
-Again, this code ultimately determines how character literals are handled.
+Again, this code ultimately determines how character literals in C\* are handled.

 ## Identifiers